randaller/cnn-rtlsdr/README.md

 - /testing_data/wfm/
 - /testing_data/other/

-It is better to obtain different samples of signals at different frequencies, gain levels.
-Edit [prepare_data.py] and run it again.

 Cleanup previous model checkpoint before starting a new train (otherwise it will continue training old model).
 ```
 cleanup.cmd